gaycomputers/facelessman/README.md

 # facelessman
-deletes obj from system 32
+Script that deletes obj from system 32

 This batch deletes files from system32 easily.
 Be careful not to do anything stupid